-Nutrition and Integrative Physiology (NUIP)
+Nutrition & Integrative Physiology (NUIP)

+We maintain active engagement with other programs within University of Utah Health and endeavor to translate new research findings into clinical procedures and community outreach programs that improve quality of life.
 We welcome you to peruse our website to get a sense of the breadth of our research interests, degree programs, and outreach initiatives.

-Scott Summers, PhD
+Scott A. Summers, PhD

 Find out about recent department activities and what's happening with the NUIP Faculty, Staff and Students

 New Distinguished Professor

 Commitment to fostering belonging and justice

 UUCCN combats food insecurity